Buffer vs Later: Who’s The Social Media Publishing Champ?

 Later lacks a significant number of integrations.
 Obviously, it interfaces with all of the big social networking networks.
 But there isn’t much support for additional applications beyond that.

-Even said, Later offers some basic integrations, such as with Zapier, so unless you’re utilizing a lot of different applications as part of your marketing endeavors, it’s probably not worth your time.
+Even said, Later offers some basic integrations, such as with Unsplash, and Adobe so unless you’re utilizing a lot of different applications as part of your marketing endeavors, it’s probably not worth your time.

 Supported social media channels (Table)